kelseyroche/kelseyroche/README.md

-### 🖥️ Front-End Developer | Passionate About Women's Sports & Tech
+### 🖥️ Full Stack Developer | Passionate About Women's Sports & Tech 🌈

-I'm a **front-end developer** with a background in sales operations and a passion for building user-friendly applications.
+I'm a **full stack developer** with a background in sales operations and a passion for building user-friendly applications.
 I thrive on problem-solving, logic, and crafting smooth user experiences.

 ## 💼 Check Out My Work